 OPTION 1: Fox School of Business Computer Literacy Workshop

 Sign- up for the FoxCLT Workshop, which will provide you with the basic computing skills necessary for success in the Fox School of Business.
 This workshop will provide you with instruction on how to utilize Microsoft Office tools, as well as basic computer and Internet navigation skills.
 Upon successful completion of this FoxCLT Workshop you will be able to: 1.
 Successfully create documents, spreadsheets and presentations in Microsoft Office 2.
 Understand File Management on your personal compute 3.
 Be prepared to pass the Computer Literacy Test requirement 4.
 Receive a “Certificate of Completion” The workshop will cost $70 and will be added to your tuition bill upon enrollment.
 The workshop consists of two – 2 hour sessions for a total of four hours of workshop time plus additional practice in-between dates.
-The final hour of the second workshop will consist of taking the CLT; you will need to purchase an access code from the bookstore for this test.
+The final hour of the second workshop will consist of taking the actual CLT.

 OPTION 2: Register and Take a Course